AKANSHA1009/React101/README.md

-This is the React tutorial
+This is the React tutorial <br>
-author akansha sharma
+Author: Akansha Sharma